google-developer-training/first-android-app/.github/ISSUE_TEMPLATE/first-android-app---java.md

 ---
 name: First Android App - Java
 about: Report issues with the Build Your First Android App in Java codelab
-title: 'First Android App codelab: '
+title: 'First Android app codelab: '
 labels: ''
 assignees: ''